 Monocytosis is often associated with chronic granulomatous diseases such as chlamydial, fungal, or mycobacterial infection.
 Eosinophilia has been reported with parasitic diseases and has also been associated with delayed hypersensitivity reactions.
 Basophilia can occur during inflammatory conditions and chronic infection.

 Physiologic differences in birds create variations from accepted mammalian normal values for many biochemical measurements.
 Because of the excretion of uric acid rather than urea as the primary product of protein metabolism, uric acid levels are significantly higher in birds than in mammals, whereas BUN is significantly lower.
-Uric acid may be increased in severe renal disease or with articular gout (see Miscellaneous Diseases of Pet Birds Miscellaneous Diseases of Pet Birds Diabetes mellitus (DM) is an uncommon disease of pet birds and can be challenging to diagnose.
+Uric acid may be increased in severe renal disease or with articular gout Diabetes Mellitus Diabetes mellitus (DM) is an uncommon disease of psittacines but is reported more commonly in toucans.
+It can be challenging to diagnose in birds.
 Normal glucose levels in birds are significantly... read more .
 Severe dehydration may increase uric acid levels, but levels return to normal with rehydration.
 No reliable biochemical indicator is currently available to detect early renal impairment.

 Calcium and phosphorus values are similar to those found in mammals.
 These levels may increase up to 3-fold in hens in preparation for egg laying (ie, calcium ~30 mg/dL and phosphorus >10 mg/dL), usually with a relatively normal ratio of these minerals.
 Total solids as measured via refractometer are significantly lower in birds than in mammals, with levels of 3–5.5 g/dL normal for most species.
 Total solids can also increase in reproductively active hens.